bitboxer/dotfiles/README.md

 specific to one system, place it into a `~/.localrc` file.
 This will be loaded automatically if it exists.

-There are several features enabled in Ruby's irb including history, completion and auto-indent.
-Many convenience methods are added as well such as "ri" which can be used to get inline documentation in IRB.
+There are several features enabled in Ruby's irb including history and completion.
+Many convenience methods are added as well such as `ri` which can be used to get inline documentation in IRB.
-See irbrc and railsrc files for details.
+See `irbrc` and `railsrc` files for details.

 ### Vim config ###